History of Andhra Pradesh: Madras Manade movement

 Madras possessed Tamil and Telugu cultures.
 In the early 1920s, Madras Presidency Chief Minister Panagal Raja said that the Cooum River should be the boundary between the Andhra and Tamil regions.
 In 1953 Telugu speakers in the former Madras Presidency sought to make Madras the capital of Andhra Pradesh, adopting the slogan Madras manade ("Madras is ours").
-However the city of Madras had 65 percentage of Tamil speakers as opposed to 27 percent Telugu speakers that time and Madras stayed with the Tamil state.
+However the city of Madras had a population consisting of 65% Tamil speakers as opposed to 27% Telugu speakers at that time, therefore Madras stayed with the Tamil state.

 Creation of Andhra State

 Activist Potti Sriramulu advocated inclusion of the Telugu-speaking areas of Rayalaseema and Coastal Andhra in an Andhra state.
 He conducted a hunger strike until Prime Minister Jawaharlal Nehru promised to form an Andhra state.
 On 19 October 1952, when Nehru's promise had not been fulfilled, Sriramulu began fasting again at Maharshi Bulusu Sambamurthy's Madras home.
 The Andhra Congress committee disapproved of Sriramulu's hunger strike, but his action became widely known.
 He died shortly after midnight on 15 December 1952 at 126 Royapettah High Road, Mylapore, Madras, and the house has been preserved.

 During Sriramulu's funeral procession, mourners praised his sacrifice.
 When the procession reached Mount Road, thousands of people joined it and raised banners hailing Sriramulu.
 Later, they began destroying public property.
 The news spread quickly, and seven people were killed by police gunfire in Anakapalle and Vijayawada.
 The unrest continued for several days.

 On 19 December 1952, Prime Minister Nehru announced the formation of a separate state for the Telugu-speaking people of the Madras Presidency.
-On 1 October 1953, eleven districts in the Telugu-speaking portion of Madras State (Coastal Andhra and Rayalaseema) voted to become Andhra State, with Kurnool as their capital.
+As of 1 October 1953, the State of Andhra was formally established under the Andhra State Act, 1953, comprising eleven districts partitioned from Madras State, with Kurnool designated as the seat of government.
 Andhra Kesari Tanguturi Prakasam Pantulu became chief minister of the new Telugu state.